ByteHouse: ByteDance's Cloud-Native Data Warehouse for Real-Time Multimodal Data Analytics: Performance Study

 \subsection{Standard Benchmark Comparison}

-We evaluate the analytical performance of ByteHouse operating in Analytical Pipeline Mode (APM) against the latest StarRocks~\cite{starrocks}, Doris~\cite{doris}, and ClickHouse~\cite{schulze2024clickhouse} using two representative benchmarks: TPC-DS (SF-1000)~\cite{tpcds} and ClickBench~\cite{clickbench}.
+We evaluate the analytical performance of ByteHouse operating against the latest StarRocks~\cite{starrocks}, Doris~\cite{doris}, and ClickHouse~\cite{schulze2024clickhouse} using two representative benchmarks: TPC-DS (SF-1000)~\cite{tpcds} and ClickBench~\cite{clickbench}.
 All experiments are conducted on a dedicated cluster equipped with a 64-core AMD EPYC 9Y24 processor (128 hardware threads at 2.6 GHz) and 247 GB of main memory.
 Figure~\ref{fig:exp_standard_benchmark} summarizes the comparative results.
 On TPC-DS SF-1000 (Fig.~\ref{fig:subfig:tpcds}), \sysname consistently achieves lower end-to-end latency across all reported percentiles.
 The performance gaps widen at higher percentiles, such as P95 and P99, where multi-stage aggregations and joins dominate execution time and amplify engine-level bottlenecks.
 In these scenarios, \sysname achieves substantially lower tail latency than both StarRocks and Doris, indicating stable performance even under the most demanding queries.
 Fig.~\ref{fig:subfig:clickbench} presents per-query results on the ClickBench benchmark, which consists of 43 queries executed five times each, with the fastest run recorded. \sysname outperforms ClickHouse on approximately 32 queries and reduces the overall end-to-end latency by 25.4\%.
 These performance gains are driven by \sysname's high-parallelism execution engine, adaptive aggregation and grouping mechanisms, optimized Top-N processing paths, and an efficient memory allocator that reduces allocation overhead and fragmentation under high concurrency.
-Together, these techniques minimize intermediate work and improve overall query efficiency.